-His future engagements include among others I puritani at Opéra de Marseille, Manon Lescaut at Théâtre du Capitole de Toulouse; Tancredi at Théâtre de la Monnaie de Bruxelles; Tancredi at Opéra de Marseille; Rigoletto, Tosca, Don Pasquale, Ariodante, I Puritani at Staatstheater Stuttgart; Le Prophète by Meyerbeer
+His most recent and future engagements include among others I puritani at Opéra de Marseille, Manon Lescaut at Théâtre du Capitole de Toulouse; Tancredi and Giovanna d'Arco at Théâtre de la Monnaie de Bruxelles; Tancredi at Opéra de Marseille; Rigoletto, Tosca, Don Pasquale, Ariodante, I Puritani at Staatstheater Stuttgart; Le Prophète by Meyerbeer

 in Essen; Roméo et Juliette at Opéra de Toulon; Roméo et Juliette in Montreal; Francesca da Rimini in Strasbourg; La Bohème at Dallas Opera.

 Other recent engagments include Stiffelio at Frankfurt Oper, Tosca in Toulon and in Essen, Il tabarro, Gianni Schicchi and Suor Angelica at Royal Danish Opera, Carmen at Semperoper Dresden, Semiramide in Marseille, Gianni Schicchi with Placido Domingo as Schicchi at Teatro Real di Madrid, Madama Butterfly and La Traviata in Stuttgart, Il trovatore, Simon Boccanegra, Lakmé in Toulon, Il barbiere di Siviglia at Dallas Opera.